CloudNative-OracleAPAC/CEC-QuickStartKit/000/README.md

 ![](resources/image007.png)

 4. Click the OCI_Administrators to make sure that the user we are using right now is part of the OCI_Administrators.
-As seen on the left side, my account (Adhika Widjaya) has already become part of the OCI_Administrators group.
+As seen on the left side, my account has already become part of the OCI_Administrators group.

 ![](resources/image008.png)